s-mcdonald/stringly/README.md

         //
-        // Wow how amzing is this
+        // Last index of String
         //
         $stringly->lastIndexOf('the fox');